-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Lincoln Electric Holdings Inc. To summarize, we found that Lincoln Electric Holdings Inc ranked in the 41th percentile in terms of potential gain offered.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Lincoln Electric Holdings Inc. To summarize, we found that Lincoln Electric Holdings Inc ranked in the 27th percentile in terms of potential gain offered.
 We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-The most interesting components of our discounted cash flow analysis for Lincoln Electric Holdings Inc ended up being:
+As for the metrics that stood out in our discounted cash flow analysis of Lincoln Electric Holdings Inc, consider:

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 ADP, MOG.A, ROK, HEI, and IEX can be thought of as valuation peers to LECO, in the sense that they are in the Industrials sector and have a similar price forecast based on DCF valuation.